NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 iManage + Copilot for Microsoft 365 integration path

 iManage integrates with Copilot for Microsoft 365 through the iManage-published Graph connector and through iManage’s own AI products (Insight+, Tracker AI, and the RAVN ingestion engine that powers iManage’s native AI features).
 The Graph connector path lets Copilot reach iManage matter content.
-The Insight+ and Tracker AI products are separate iManage AI SKUs that operate inside the iManage interface, not inside Copilot.
+The Insight+ and Tracker AI products are separate iManage AI SKUs that run in the iManage interface rather than in Copilot.

 The deployment path mirrors NetDocuments at a high level.
 A tenant administrator installs the iManage Graph connector through the Microsoft 365 admin centre. iManage Cloud accounts map to Entra ID identities.
 The connector scope is configured by workspace or by client matter. iManage’s NRTAdmin (or, on iManage Cloud, the equivalent control panel) is where the ingestion mapping is set.
 Insight+ runs separately and consumes the iManage repository directly; it does not flow through Copilot.

 RAVN, the document-extraction engine iManage acquired in 2017, underpins Insight+ and Tracker AI.
-For Copilot integration, the relevant fact about RAVN is that it has already trained on a wide swath of legal document patterns. iManage Insight+ tends to give more useful answers on first-pass legal queries than a generic Copilot prompt against the same matter folder.
+For Copilot integration, the relevant fact about RAVN is that it has already trained on a wide swath of legal document patterns.
+In my side-by-side tests on the same matter folder, Insight+ gave more useful answers on first-pass legal queries than a generic Copilot prompt did.

 Firms that want the upside of both run Copilot for Microsoft 365 (for cross-app productivity) and iManage Insight+ (for matter-specific extraction) in parallel.